jasny/lib-phpdebug-js/README.md

 The following will run a bunch of tests to cover all supported use-cases:

-    node ./test/all --port 9080 --php lib-phpdebug.localhost
+    node ./test/all --port 9080 --php lib-phpdebug.localhost --skip-browser-tests

-If the example client is open at `http://localhost:9080/` it will show the progress of the tests.
+TIP: If the example client is open at `http://localhost:9080/` it will show the progress of the tests if the `--skip-browser-tests` argument is omitted.

 Demo
 ----

 Open the example client at `http://localhost:9080/` (served from the debug proxy server).

-You can now use the client to run various tests.
-You can also run the test suite (see above) and watch the progress on the client.
+You can now use the client to run the test suite using the `Run All Tests` link.

 Author